Lorentzian area measures and the Christoffel problem: The Christoffel problem

 \subsection{Uniqueness}

-One could ask himself whether condition \eqref{subconical} is sharp, namely we wonder if there can exist two different F-convex sets $K_1,K_2$ with the same first area measure.
-This is surely true if we consider also bodies differing by a translation, whose restricted support functions are given in Example~\ref{ex:restricted lin}.
+In this section with find conditions under which F-convex sets are uniquely determined by their first area measure.
+This is obviously not true in general, considering F-convex sets differing by a translation, whose restricted support functions are given in Example~\ref{ex:restricted lin}.
+Below is a more elaborated example.

 \begin{example}[\textbf{Fuchsian and quasi-Fuchsian F-convex sets with same mean radius of curvature}]{\rm A nontrivial example can be constructed as follows.
 Let $\tau$ be a cocycle which is not a coboundary.
-Let $K$ be a $C^2_+$ $\tau$-F-convex set, with mean radius of curvature $\phi$. $\phi$ is $\Gamma_0$ invariant and we know by Theorem~\ref{th_smooth} that there exists a $\Gamma_0$ invariant solution $h_0$.
-We don't know if $h_0$ is convex, but for any $t>0$, $K+tB$ is a $C^2_+$ $\tau$-F-convex set, with mean radius of curvature $\phi+t$, and the corresponding Fuchsian solution is $h_0-t$.
-If $t$ is sufficiently large, $\nabla^2 (h_0-t)-(h_0- t)g>0$, and $h_0-t$ is the support function of a $0$-F-convex set with same mean radius of curvature than $K+tB$. }\end{example}
+Let $K$ be a $C^2_+$ $\tau$-F-convex set, with mean radius of curvature $\phi$. $\phi$ is $\Gamma$ invariant and we know by Theorem~\ref{th_smooth} that there exists a $\Gamma$ invariant solution $h_0$.
+We do not know if $h_0$ is convex, but for any $t>0$, $K+tK(\H)$ is a $C^2_+$ $\tau$-F-convex set, with mean radius of curvature $\phi+t$, and the corresponding Fuchsian solution is $h_0-t$.
+If $t$ is sufficiently large, $\nabla^2 (h_0-t)-(h_0- t)g>0$, and $h_0-t$ is the support function of a $\Gamma$ invariant F-convex set with same mean radius of curvature than $K+tK(\H)$. }\end{example}